 Curaçao visa for Indian travelers?

-If you are an Indian citizen and want to travel to Curaçao, you need to apply for a Curaçao visa by reaching out to your nearest embassy or consulate.
+If you are an Indian citizen and want to travel to Curaçao, you must apply for a Curaçao visa by contacting your nearest embassy or consulate.

 Can I travel to Curaçao with a Schengen visa?